eXascaleInfolab/PyExPool/README.md

 				cpucorethreads()  - maximize the dedicated CPU cache (the number of worker processes = CPU cores = CPU units / hardware treads per CPU core).
-			NOTE: specification of the afnstep might cause reduction of the workers number. vmlimit  - limit total amount of VM (automatically reduced to the amount of physical RAM if the larger value is specified) in gigabytes that can be used by worker processes to provide in-RAM computations.
+			NOTE: specification of the afnstep might cause reduction of the workers number. memlimit  - limit total amount of Memory (automatically reduced to the amount of physical RAM if the larger value is specified) in gigabytes that can be used by worker processes to provide in-RAM computations, >= 0.
-			Dynamically reduce the number of workers to consume total virtual memory not more than specified.
-The workers are rescheduled starting from the most memory-heavy processes. >= 0
+			Dynamically reduces the number of workers to consume not more memory than specified.
+The workers are rescheduled starting from the most memory-heavy processes.
 			NOTE:
 				- applicable only if _LIMIT_WORKERS_RAM
 				- 0 means unlimited (some jobs might be [partially] swapped)